dictybase-docker/developer-docs/src/pages/deployment/arangodb.md

 ##### Very important notes

-- Storage space of the database can only be increased, decreasing it is not possible (apparently PVC cannot be shrinked) The pod must be restarted to increase the storage.
+- Storage space of the database can only be increased, decreasing it is not possible (apparently PVC cannot be shrinked).
+The pod must be restarted to increase the storage.
   > `kubectl delete pod [POD NAME] -n dictybase`
 - Use the helm chart directly to upgrade for patch versions (3.3.11 -> 3.3.23).